Ali Haydar Kaytan

-Ali Haydar Kaytan (Born 26 March 1952, Nazımiye, Tunceli, Turkey) also known as Fuad is a co-founder of the Kurdistan Workers' Party (PKK) and a member of the executive council of the Kurdistan Communities Union.
+Ali Haydar Kaytan (26 March 1952 – 3 July 2018), also known as Fuad, was a co-founder of the Kurdistan Workers' Party (PKK) militant and a member of the executive council of the Kurdistan Communities Union.

-Biography
+Life

-Kaytan was born in 1952 into a Kurdish family whose members were resettled in the aftermath of the Dersim rebellion.
+Ali Haydar Kaytan was born on 26 March 1952 in Nazımiye, Tunceli.
+He belonged to a Kurdish Alevi family that was settled in place of the Zaza Kurds who were exiled after the Dersim rebellion.

 He was among the early members of a group along with Abdullah Öcalan, Haki Karer, Mazlum Doğan and Cemîl Bayik which held regular ideological meetings from 1973 onwards and which would later become known as the "Kurdistan Revolutionaries".
 In December 1974 he was shortly detained together with Öcalan and Kalkan, before the ADYÖD was closed down.
 He was among the co-founders of the Kurdistan Workers' Party which was established in November 1978.
 At the second party congress, which took place in Lebanon, the PKK sent him to Europe in order to raise support.
 On 22 July 1984, he took part in a decisive meeting in a PKK camp in the Lolan valley in Iraq where the decision was to begin with the insurgency.
 Cemil Bayik and Duran Kalkan also took part in the meeting.
 He returned to Germany, where he was arrested in 1988 and during the Kurdish Trial in Düsseldorf, he was accused of being a member of a so-called revolutionary court in Barelias, Lebanon, which sentenced two people to death.
 While he was in prison he entered into a hunger strike several times in protest of the pre-trial detention conditions.
 He was sentenced to seven years imprisonment on 7 March 1994 for being a member of a terrorist organisation, but the murders were not taken into account.
 The judges ruled that the murders fell under a Lebanese amnesty which covered crimes which occurred during the Lebanese civil war.
 He was released immediately due to his years in pre-trial detention together with Duran Kalkan, who was also charged with being a member of a terrorist organization.
 He then returned to Kurdistan and became a member of the co-presidency council of the Kurdistan Communities Union (KCK).